Available in VPC

 Delete table

-To delete the created table:
+To delete a created table:

 - When you click Delete, all related meta information, such as the table's version information, tags, and properties, is deleted.